pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 > ```
 >
 > Trust me, you don't want the carpal tunnel syndrome from typing that extra line.

+{{< figure src="/images/git-for-vibe-coders/git-branch-1.png#center" title="Click the \"main\" branch at the bottom-left of the window" caption="This is the current branch you're on." link="/images/git-for-vibe-coders/git-branch-1.png" target="_blank" class="align-center" >}}

+{{< figure src="/images/git-for-vibe-coders/git-branch-2.png#center" title="Create a new \"feature\" branch from the popup" caption="You can also use this to switch between different branches" link="/images/git-for-vibe-coders/git-branch-2.png" target="_blank" class="align-center" >}}

 Let's make a slight change in the code.
 For example, I will just update the `<h1>` header in the `src/App.jsx` file: